Upcoming Volunteer Opportunities (updated December 15, 2014)

 Please contact Marya Mayer, Volunteer & Community Coordinator, at (415) 488-0164 x 224 or email@example.com if interested in any of the opportunities below.
-Please join us for our next volunteer get together on Wednesday, September 24th from 6:30-8 pm in the community meditation hall.
-Sein Feit will lead an evening of Pali chanting.
-Please RSVP to Marya in advance.
-Thank you!
+You are invited to our next volunteer event on Wednesday, January 7th from 7-8:30 pm in the Community Meditation Hall.
+Sean Feit will offer an evening of Pali and Sanskrit chanting (kirtan) and will weave in stories that bring the ancient texts to life.
+Please RSVP to Marya 2 days in advance.
+Thank you.

 Classes, Daylongs, and Events

 Volunteers support every class, daylong and event offered by Spirit Rock.
-In exchange for 2-4 hours of service in support of the program, Work Exchange Volunteers have the opportunity to attend the event or class free of charge or pay a reduced fee (for Benefits and Special Events).
-You can explore programs on our website or print newsletter and contact our Volunteer Coordinator, Marya Mayer, to volunteer for any non-residential program.
-Please read Spirit Rock's work exchange policy.
+In exchange for 2-4 hours of service in support of the program, Volunteers have the opportunity to attend the event or class free of charge or pay a reduced fee (for Benefits and Special Events).
+You can explore programs on our website or print newsletter and contact our Volunteer Coordinator to volunteer for any non-residential program.

 We are most in need of volunteers for the programs listed below.
 This is not a comprehensive list.